ProAct: A Benchmark and Multimodal Framework for Structure-Aware Proactive Response: Introduction

 However, existing video understanding benchmarks present critical gaps for evaluating proactive response.
-While multi-source datasets are essential for cross-scenario diversity, they often exhibit inconsistent temporal granularities and annotation schemes~\cite{sultani2018real,das2019toyota,tang2019coin,damen2022rescaling,zhu2023egoobjects,li2024mvbench,hartmann2025benchmark}.
+While multi-source datasets are essential for cross-scenario diversity, they often exhibit inconsistent temporal granularities and annotation schemes~\cite{sultani2018real,das2019toyota,tang2019coin,damen2022rescaling,zhu2023egoobjects,kou2023instance,li2024mvbench,hartmann2025benchmark}.
 Some annotate mid-level states while others focus on atomic actions, preventing unified hierarchical task modeling.
 More critically, existing benchmarks rarely provide task graphs that encode temporal precedence and parallel execution possibilities, which are essential for effective planning.
 Without explicit dependency structures, agents must treat all steps conservatively as sequential, missing opportunities to execute independent tasks in parallel and thereby unnecessarily prolonging workflows~\cite{xiang2023language,zhu2025computable}.

 To address these gaps, we introduce ProAct-75, a benchmark for vision-based proactive response spanning \textbf{assistance, maintenance, and safety monitoring}.
 ProAct-75 comprises 75 tasks with 5,383 videos and 91,581 annotated segments.
 Videos are sourced from Ego-Exo4D~\cite{grauman2024ego}, COIN~\cite{tang2019coin}, and UCF-Crime~\cite{das2019toyota}, complemented by 495 self-collected clips to improve coverage of underrepresented tasks.
 For evaluation, we adopt a consistent protocol to re-annotate all videos, ensuring atomic action-level temporal granularity.
 Critically, ProAct-75 provides explicit task graphs for each task, encoding AND/OR dependencies and parallelizable threads to support structure-aware action selection (enabling parallel support actions under constraints).
-This enables evaluation of five proactive response tasks: \textbf{trigger detection, step detection, task detection, future action prediction, and proactive action selection} (as shown in~\cref{fig:teaser}).
+This enables evaluation of five proactive response tasks: \textbf{trigger detection, step detection, task detection, future action prediction, and proactive action selection} (as shown in~\cref{fig:teaser}), covering both intervention judgment and graph-feasible action selection beyond standard action recognition or anticipation.

 Furthermore, we propose ProAct-Helper as a reference baseline built upon \ac{mllm}.
 ProAct-Helper employs a \ac{mllm} with a \ac{hbm} to enhance cross-level semantic consistency for perception tasks (trigger, task, step detection, and future action prediction)\footnote{We use ``step'' to refer to observed human activity states and ``action'' to refer to robot execution primitives, though both represent atomic nodes in the task graph.}.
 ProAct-Helper employs an entropy-driven heuristic to search for the next best proactive action on the given task graph, such that it may prioritize actions on parallel threads rather than strictly following the human's next intended step, and meanwhile, does not violate any precedence constraints.
 In summary, our main contributions are: \begin{itemize}[leftmargin=1.2em,topsep=1pt,itemsep=0pt,parsep=0pt] \item A benchmark called ProAct-75 for vision-based proactive response that provides explicit task graphs and structure-aware annotations across assistance, maintenance, and safety monitoring scenarios.